jeslor/infinite_horizontal_scroll/README.md

 # 🚀 React Infinite Horizontal Scroll ➡️

-This is a simple React application that implements infinite horizontal scrolling ♾️.
-As users scroll, new items are dynamically loaded, offering a seamless and efficient browsing experience 🎨.
+This is a simple React application that implements infinite horizontal card scrolling ♾️.
+When the user hovers over the component, the scrolling pauses offering a seamless and efficient browsing experience 🎨.

 ## 🛠️ Features
 - Infinite horizontal scrolling 🚀